The Founder’s Journey:

 You can do everything right.
 You can earn it.
 Bleed for it.
 Live for it.

-And still lose it—because the system doesn’t have room for people like you.
+And still lose it because the system doesn’t have room for people like you.

+The Navy didn’t just end my orders.
 It took my dream, sealed it into a file, and let policy do the killing.

 But I wasn’t ready to walk away.